The army was encamped near Gibbethon, a Philistine town.

 The commander squinted at Obadiah’s split lip then ran a finger over the blood drying under Ahab’s nose. “‘The forcing of wrath brings forth strife.’”
 He turned to the guard who had brought his son.
 “Whose wrath brought forth this strife?”

-“I found these two at each other’s throats, and a stable boy whimpering by the stall.”
+“I found these two at each other’s throats, and Seba, the stable boy, whimpering by the stall.”

 “That’s it?
 Nothing more to report?”